 On the first horn, the basal elements have no natural properties-they are featureless after all-, in which case all of them are duplicates with the same trivial intrinsic nature.
 In this case, the relation supervenes neither on the relata alone, nor on the relata and their fusion together.
-Thus, the fundamental relation is extrinsic in Lewis's terminology on this interpretation.24 This may be considered too quick: why should the Lewisian accept that the mereological sum of a pair of events standing in this relation could have a duplicate such that the parts of that sum do not stand in the relation?25 This would amount to setting the sum or fusion of the relata identical to the subset of basal elements at stake, together with the full causal substructure induced by the entire causal set on the subset.
-However reasonable this interpretation may be, it seems to deny its own presupposition on this horn of the dilemma, viz., that the basal elements have no natural properties.
+This follows directly from the definition of a causal set, as can readily be seen in Figure 1: the sum of the pair of elements p and r and the sum of the pair of elements p and s are duplicates.
+Thus, the fundamental relation is extrinsic in Lewis's terminology on this interpretation.
+This may be considered too quick: why should the Lewisian accept that the mereological sum of a pair of events standing in this relation could have a duplicate such that the parts of that sum do not stand in the relation?
+This would amount to setting the sum or fusion of the relata identical not just to the subset of basal elements at stake, but also including the full causal substructure induced by the entire causal set on the subset.
+The sums of p and r and of p and s would no longer be duplicates, as $r \leq p$ but not $s \leq p$ .
+However reasonable this interpretation may be, it seems to deny its own presupposition on this horn of the dilemma, viz., that the basal elements have no natural properties, including no natural relational properties (such as 'causally precedes p').

-Alternatively for the second horn, the basal elements' relational profile constitutes their natural properties-this is what identifies them after all-, in which case only elements in the same position in isomorphic structures will be duplicates.
-In this case, the relation supervenes on the relata alone and is thus internal in Lewis's own terminology.
+Alternatively for the second horn, the basal elements' relational profile constitutes their natural properties-this is what identifies them after all-, such that these relational properties become part of their intrinsic natures.
+In this case, only elements in the same position in isomorphic structures will be duplicates, as only then would they have the identical relational profile.
+Under this reading of the metaphysics of causal sets, the relation supervenes on the relata alone and is thus internal in Lewis's own terminology.

 Either way, the relation is not external, thwarting Lewisian and Brickerian attempts to relax the requirements for the worldmate relation in the face of causal set theory.
 The dilemma shows just how precarious any via media between the Scylla of making the relations extrinsic and the Charybdis of rendering them internal must be in the case of a metaphysically simple-almost impoverished-fundamental structure.
 So any successful relaxation will have to go beyond Bricker's already rather weak conditions.
 In fact, the only remaining stand for the Lewisian before the abyss of triviality seems to just require the worldmate relation to be defined in terms of the natural fundamental relations procured by our most fundamental theory.
-For the causal sets investigated here, this would mean to just use the fundamental causal relation delivered by the theory.
-While perfectly naturalistic in spirit, this move would imply a decisive rapprochement between metaphysical and physical modality.
-In fact, the difference between the two would arguably degenerate into something like the difference between kinematic and dynamical possibilities in the physical theory.
-Desirable or altogether unpalatable, I leave these implications for another occasion.
+For the causal sets investigated here, this